ICRAR/shark/doc/index.rst

 |s| is written in C++11 and has been parallelized with OpenMP.
 It currently compiles with all major compilers
 (gcc, clang, MSVC), but any C++11-enabled compiler should work.
-It comes with a set of standard plotting scripts and HPC-related utilities to ease its usage across as many platforms as possible.
+It comes with a set of standard plotting scripts, HPC-related utilities to ease its usage across as many platforms as possible, and optimization routines for easy parameter exploration.

 Citing
 ------